HelveticAlex/HelveticAlex.github.io/content/post/FreeAlts/index.md

 Does the same thing, but for your (Android) phone!

 [![Click on the logo if you want to install xManager!](xManager.png)](https://www.xmanagerapp.com/)

+## Netflix, Crunchyroll, ADN, Disney+ and many more... packed in a single app, for free! 📺

+Imagine having all your favorite streaming services like Netflix, Crunchyroll, Disney+, and many more, centralized in one app, and available for free.
+That's exactly what you get when you combine Stremio with the Torrentio add-on !

+[**Stremio**](https://www.stremio.com/) is an open-source media center that allows you to watch movies, TV shows, live TV, and more from a variety of sources, all in one place.
+It's designed to be user-friendly and supports a wide range of add-ons that expand its capabilities.

+[**Torrentio**](https://torrentio.strem.fun/configure) is an add-on for Stremio that pulls streaming links from torrent sites.
+When you search for a show or movie in Stremio, Torrentio aggregates links from torrent sources and allows you to stream content directly within the app.
+This means you can access a vast library of content, including titles available on popular platforms like Netflix, Amazon Prime, Crunchyroll, Disney+, and more, all without having to subscribe to these services.

+#### How to Set It Up :
+- Install Stremio: Download and install Stremio on your device from Stremio's official website (or search it up on Google Play).
+- Add Torrentio: Once Stremio is installed, register an account in there, and then add the Torrentio add-on by clicking "install" on the [Torrentio link](https://torrentio.strem.fun/configure).
+- Start Streaming: After setting up Torrentio, you can start searching for movies or TV shows.
+Stremio will display streaming options from Torrentio alongside other sources.

 ## Others